John Witt Randall: Later life

-Death and bequests

-John Witt Randall died a bachelor at Boston on January 25, 1892, at the age of seventy-eight and was buried in Boston's Mt.
-Auburn Cemetery.
-His friend Francis Abbot attended the funeral:

-On Thursday, January 28th, a small company gathered at the house.
-The funeral services were conducted by Rev. Dr. Edward Everett Hale, and all that could die of John Witt Randall was laid to rest at Mt.
-Auburn.
-Three of us, Miss [Belinda] Randall and Miss O'Reilly and myself, followed him together in one carriage, at her own request, to the family tomb.

-During the previous quarter century, Abbot had observed a change in his friend, which he called a "puzzling phenomenon."

-...the apparent diversion of a most serious, lofty and unworldly spirit to the accumulation of worldly wealth.
+During the last 25 years of Randall's life, Abbot observed a change in his friend, which he called a "puzzling phenomenon."...the apparent diversion of a most serious, lofty and unworldly spirit to the accumulation of worldly wealth.
 By his own ability and indomitable energy, he multiplied the comfortable family inheritance into a great fortune, ten times as large as he found it.
 From the period of the Civil War, he almost wholly ceased to increase his invaluable art collections, or to take much interest in the writing of poetry...in the winters, I found him, when I entered his study, bending grimly over a vast mass of maps, railroad reports, statistical tables, and business documents of all sorts.
 He was studying out for himself, at first hand, the foundations and elements and necessary conditions of all that vast activity in railroad development which in a generation created a new America.
+Randall died a bachelor in Boston on January 25, 1892, at the age of 78.
+He was buried in Boston's Mount Auburn Cemetery.
+His friend Francis Abbot attended the funeral and later recalled, "On Thursday, January 28th, a small company gathered at the house.
+The funeral services were conducted by Rev. Dr. Edward Everett Hale, and all that could die of John Witt Randall was laid to rest at Mt.
+Auburn.
+Three of us, Miss [Belinda] Randall and Miss O'Reilly and myself, followed him together in one carriage, at her request, to the family tomb."

+Legacy
-He prepared no will, and his estate passed to his only surviving sibling, Belinda Lull Randall, to whom he entrusted its final disposition.
-She made many bequests, executed both before and after her death in 1897.
-Among her beneficiaries were Harvard University, the town of Stow, and many charitable institutions.

-In April 1892, she created a $500,000 trust fund to be used "for charitable purposes," to be known as the J.W.
-Randall Fund, and in May the Treasurer of Harvard University reported that, in accordance with her brother's wishes, she "had given to the college his large collection of engravings, gathered by him to illustrate the history of the art of engraving: also the sum of $30,000 to establish the John Witt Randall Fund, the income of which is to be used so far as it may be needed for the care and preservation of his engravings..."
+Randall prepared no will, and his estate passed to his only surviving sibling, Belinda Lull Randall.
+She made many charitable donations, both before and after her death in 1897.
+Among her beneficiaries were Harvard University, the town of Stow, and many charitable institutions.In April 1892, she created a charitable trust, J. W. Randall Fund, with $500,000 ($ in today's money).
+In May 1892, the treasurer of Harvard University reported that following her brother's wishes, she gave the college his collection of engravings and $30,000 to establish the John Witt Randall Fund that would generate income for the care and preservation of the engravings.

-That same year she made a gift of $55,000 to the town of Stow, $20,000 for general purposes, $10,000 for poor relief, and $25,000 for the construction of a library building, which was built in 1893 and dedicated in February 1894 as the Randall Library.
-The new building was initially furnished with 700 books donated to the town by John Randall from his private library.
+That same year, she made a gift of $55,000 to the town of Stow: $20,000 for general purposes, $10,000 for poor relief, and $25,000 for the construction of a library building.
+The library was built in 1893 and dedicated in February 1894 as the Randall Library.
+The new library was initially furnished with 700 books donated to the town by John Randall from his private library.